tonyspiro/301-Redirects/readme.md

 Find the link to the installed 301 Redirects in the Settings tab in the admin menu.

-It will set up a new table in your wordpress install called 'ts_redirects' that will store all of your redirect information.
+It will set up a new table in your wordpress install called ```ts_redirects``` that will store all of your redirect information.